markshannon/pep622-critique/README.md

 See [Analysis of standard library](./stdlib_examples.md) for detailed analysis.

 Searching the entire CPython Python code base (~630k LOC) finds only a few `if` statements where PEP 622 shows any readability advantages over much simpler alternatives.
-The exact number of `if` statements where PEP 622 shows improvement is subjective, but is hard to see how anyone would consider more than four or five to be best expressed using the PEP 622 `match` statement.
+The exact number of `if` statements where PEP 622 shows improvement is subjective.
+However, it is hard to see how PEP 622 shows a significant readability improvement for more than three or four of those `if` statements.
 Regardless of the exact number, it is very few in over 600 thousand lines of code.

 This analysis demonstrates that there's no advantage to combining type and length tests with destructuring.